Diseases & Conditions

 Wash your hands after using household chemicals.

-Wear chemical safety goggles when using hazardous solvents and detergents, and do not mix cleaning agents around or near your child.
+Wear chemical safety goggles when using dangerous solvents and detergents, and do not mix cleaning agents around or near your child.

 Turn spray nozzles away from your face and the faces of others.

-Read and follow directions when opening bottle-tops (i.e., wine, carbonated beverages).
+Read and follow directions when opening bottle-tops (such as, wine or carbonated beverages).

 Read and follow directions when playing games and operating equipment.